vncloudsco/nginx-love-dev/apps/docs/reference/faq.md

 ### Is nginx waf free?

-Yes, nginx waf is open-source and released under the MIT License.
+Yes, nginx waf is open-source and released under the Apache-2.0 license.

 ### Can I use nginx waf in production?